 - Tucson Toolkit is a five-lesson water education curriculum designed for middle school students (6th, 7th and 8th grade).
 It focuses on the water cycle, water supply, water usage, environmental concerns, and water conservation.
 Download the Teacher's Guide or contact Environmental Education Exchange for additional information or samples of student materials at (520) 670-1442.

-Arizona Project WET - (WET is Water Education for Teachers) offers teacher-tested, water-related curriculum at no cost to teachers via hands-on, motivating workshops.
+Arizona Project WET (Water Education for Teachers) offers instructor-tested, water-related curriculum at no cost to teachers via hands-on, motivating workshops.